Skip to main content

 2. Human approvers review and approve the request.

-3. Wait for all approvals to be given, and send the complete request to the HSM.
+3. Wait for all approvals to be given.

-For a QES of a single user, steps 1., 2., 3. can happen synchronously on the user's device within a custom application.
-For organization seals with an m-of-n SKA policy the asynchronous wait time is common.
+For a QES of a single user, steps 1., 2., 3. usually happen directly on the user's device in your custom application.
+For organization seals with an m-of-n SKA policy, an asynchronous wait time is common, as you need to collect approvals from multiple approvers.

 Get started withCloudHSM for free.